 King Stefan's and King Hubert's argument (which is centered around them singing "Skumps," a drinking song) originally took place at the beginning of the film.
 They sang a song called "It Happens I Have A Picture," in which they proudly presented portraits of their children to each other.
 The demo of the song, which appears on the Legacy Collection edition of the soundtrack, was performed by Hans Conried (as Stefan) and Bill Thompson (as Hubert).

 George Bruns initially started scoring the film in Los Angeles in 4-track stereo, until he got wind of a new studio in Berlin that used 6-track stereo, so he decamped for Germany.
 Bruns' efforts were rewarded with an Oscar nomination.

-There was a scene storyboarded in which one of the fairies were attempting to make the cake without using the wand but jump out went right through the roof.
-But Walt Disney decided not to use it, to make the movie short.
+There was a scene storyboarded in which one of the fairies was attempting to make the cake without using the wand, but ultimately caused it to crash right through the roof.
+Ultimately, Walt Disney decided not to use it as he felt it was one gag too many.